Amber Bird | Press Kit

 [Photo credit: Jesse Means] High Res

-Amber Bird is a writer, a rockstar, and a scifi girl.
-She is the author of science fiction book Peace Fire, the front of post-punk/post-glam band Varnish, and an unabashed geek.
-An autistic introvert who found that music, books, and gaming saved her in many ways throughout her life, she writes (books, poems, lyrics, blogs) and makes music in hopes of adding to someone else's escape or rescue.
-And, yes, she was on that Magic card.
+Amber Bird is...A writer, a rockstar, and a sci-fi simulacrum...The author of the Peaceforger books (heady dystopian/cyberpunk sci-fi), a published poet, the front of post-punk/post-glam band Varnish, half of transatlantic Autistic musical duo The Companions, and an unabashed geek...An Autistic introvert who was saved in many ways over the years by music, books, and gaming...An idealist and dreamer who now writes (books, poems, lyrics, blogs) and makes music in hopes of adding to someone else's escape or rescue...And, yes, the model for that Magic card.

 Contact Amber: firstname.lastname@example.org

 > Was Peace Maker always meant to be the second book in a trilogy?